 By the successful completion of the English major at Boston College, students will be able to demonstrate:

-The English Department has primary responsibility for two Core requirements—ENGL1010 First Year Writing Seminar, taught entirely by English Department faculty, and ENGL1080 Literature Core, taught largely by English Department faculty.
+The English Department has primary responsibility for two Core requirements—ENGL1010 First-Year Writing Seminar, taught entirely by English Department faculty, and ENGL1080 Literature Core, taught largely by English Department faculty.
 Because Core classes are restricted to first-year students, students should plan to take both courses during the first year.
+Courses offered through the Woods College may not be counted toward the English Core, major, or minor.

 ENGL1080 Literature Core